Rules of Procedure

 4.7 Directors are expected to attend Board meetings and meetings of committees on which they serve.

 5.1 The Board shall appoint at least three Directors to serve as the Audit Committee.
-The members of the Audit Committee shall meet the independence, expertise, experience and financial literacy requirements of Norwegian law, including any requirements as set out in the Code.
+The shareholder elected Directors and members of the Audit Committee shall meet the independence, expertise, experience and financial literacy requirements of Norwegian law, including any requirements as set out in the NUES Recommendations.
 The Audit Committee shall act as preparatory body in connection with the Board's supervisory roles in financial control, as well as with respect to its oversight of the integrity of the financial statements and disclosures of PGS; the independent auditor's qualifications, independence and performance; the performance of the Company's internal audit function and compliance with legal and regulatory requirements.
-As required by Norwegian law, decision making authority shall remain with the Board and shall not be delegated to committees or
+As required by Norwegian law, decision making authority shall remain with the Board and shall not be delegated to committees or subcommittees.

 5.3 The Board may also appoint committees consisting of Directors to consider special cases or questions.
 The decision to appoint such a committee shall state the committee's terms of reference and duration.